 This presentation describes the use of the ICS Impulse for the assessment of the oculomotor pathway in patients with vestibular pathology.
-Specific attention will be given regarding which tests analyse similar neurological pathways.
+Specific attention will be given regarding which tests analyze similar neurological pathways.
 The use of a different protocol using the ICS goggles compared to using the traditional VNG protocol will be explored.

-- After this course, the participant will be able to describe the clinical relevance of the different assessments within the ICS system
+- After this course, the participant will be able to describe the clinical relevance of the different assessments within the ICS system.

-- After this course, the participant will be able to identify which VNG and ICS assessments are assessing the similar neurological pathways
+- After this course, the participant will be able to identify which VNG and ICS assessments are assessing the similar neurological pathways.

 |0-15 Minutes||introduction to oculomotor assessment using videonustagmography|